BrisRuby/meetups/README.md

 # BrisRuby Meetups

-###:weather => :hot, :flooding => true
+####:weather => :hot, :flooding => true

-The Brisbane Ruby and Rails Meetup <http://www.meetup.com/BrisRuby/>
+A repo for the Brisbane Ruby and Rails Meetup group <http://www.meetup.com/BrisRuby/>

 ## Meetup Ideas

 Got an idea for a presentation or lightning talk?
-Great - open an issue to let us know?
+Great - open an issue to let us know.

 Like someone's idea?
 Then +1 away!